taherh/pysimsearch/README.md

-PySimSearch
+pysimsearch
 ===========

 Python library for indexing and similarity-search.

 Full documentation is at http://taherh.github.com/pysimsearch/

-This library is primarily for pedagogical purposes, not production use.
-The code here is meant to illustrate the basic workings of similarity and indexing engines, without worrying much about optimization and efficiency.
-Although efficiency down to the byte is necessary for any production indexing engine, the additional complexity that introduces often obscures the simple concepts that drive modern information retrieval systems.
-Certain patterns used for scaling indexes (e.g., distributed indexes) are included, although not optimized nearly to the extent necessary for large-scale production use.
+This library is primarily meant to illustrate the basic workings of similarity and indexing engines, without focusing heavily on optimization.
+Certain patterns used for scaling indexes (e.g., distributed indexes) are included.

 Although the code is currently for Python 2.7 series, we use ``__future__`` imports to match Python 3 as closely as possible.